szkertesz/english_for_virtual_communication/m06-l01-filing-silences/m06-l01-filling-silences.md

       - I'm going to switch over to [the Chrome window] now.
       - Sorry for the dead air here.
 Let me just refresh the page and try again.

+1. So I'm going to do a live demonstration.
+Please  and switch over to my computer screen so that you can follow along.

+2.
+A: How long do you retain this data for?
+B: Well, we keep logs for a long time.
+I’m afraid I can't put a number of months on that. , but it is months.

+3.
+A: So do you think that video improves the conversion?
+B: Hmm, .
+That’s a tough one.
+Hmm.  it might improve it.

+4.
+A: So do you think it would be better to send it from the server?
+B: Hmm, I’ve actually never done that, so .
+I’d play around with that and see if it works.

+5. I’m going to walk you through it, and we're going to see how that works for you guys.
+So .
+And I’d like to start off here with Safari.
+Can everybody see the landing page?

+6. What we're going to use is Processing. .
+So Processing is just an application.
+I’ve already downloaded it and it’s already sitting here on the machine.

+7. Let's jump to the browser and see if that works.
+Oops, doesn't look like it.
+Hmm … .
+Hey, here we go.